Facing the Future as One Service

-Hywel Dda's Children’s Community Integrated Nursing Service has been a pilot project bringing together two small nursing workforces, generic and continuing care into one community team.
-It has also allowed a separated assessment capability which focuses on needs assessment & care provision recommendations from care package management.
+Hywel Dda’s Children’s Community Integrated Nursing Service has been a pilot project bringing together two small nursing workforces, generic and continuing care into one community team.
+It has also allowed a separated assessment capability which focuses on needs assessment and care provision recommendations from care package management.

 Hywel Dda University Health Board is the second sparsely populated Local Health Board in Wales serving a 0-18 years population of 71,058 across the counties of Carmarthenshire, Ceredigion and Pembrokeshire.